cogent3/cogent3/doc/examples/codon_models.rst

 In the following I will construct GTR variants of i and iv and a HKY variant of iii.

-We import these explicitly from the ``cogent.evolve.models`` module.
+We import these explicitly from the ``cogent3.evolve.models`` module.

 .. doctest::